 In the Philippines alone, many startups have developed solutions that eventually proved to be successful and beneficial for the communities that they serve.
 Here are 5 of them.

 5 Filipino Innovations That Improve Lives

-For Filipinos regularly taking maintenance and prescription medicines, trips to pharmacies in malls and hospitals are frequent.
+For Filipinos taking maintenance medications, trips to pharmacies are frequent.

-The lockdowns during the Covid-19 pandemic made these trips difficult due to the reduction of public transportation options.
-Furthermore, pharmacies may not be accessible to many patients with mobility challenges.
+The lockdowns during the Covid-19 pandemic made these trips especially difficult due to the reduction of public transportation options.
+Furthermore, pharmacies may not be accessible for many patients with mobility challenges.

 XalMeds is an online pharmacy that is making medicines more accessible and affordable for Filipinos.
 It allows patients to conveniently order medicines directly on its website from the comfort of their homes.

 The Cebu-based company offers innovative and low-cost medicine subscriptions for as low as Php 99 or USD 2.
 XalMeds says that its low price point gives its customers up to 95% savings as compared to purchasing medicines elsewhere.